jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 All this must be incredibly hard.

-Starting in the 1960s, semiconductor manufacturing.
-The first transistors were the sie of button, and nobody, not even physicists and chemists, understood why some would work and some didn't.
+The first commercial transistors were made in 1960s and  were the size buttons.
+Nobody, not even physicists and chemists, understood why some would work and some didn't.
 As transistors counts have increased and sizes decreased, understanding has improved but the mystery is still quite deep.

 The complexity is amazing.